YuLab-SMU/clusterProfiler/README.md

 ## Citation ##

-Please cite the following articles when using `clusterProfiler`:
+Please cite the following article when using `clusterProfiler`:

 ```
 Yu G, Wang L, Han Y and He.
 Q (2012).